janosdebugs/spring-boot-hateoas/README.md

 This library completely replaces the HATEOAS library of Spring Boot and can be used as a replacement, or as a transition package as well.

-> **Beta software!** This software is still in beta and the API may change!
+> **Alpha software!** This software is still in beta and the API may change!
 It is strongly recommended that you pin it to a specific version unless you are willing to update the changes as the code evolves!

 ## Installation